raimukul/MinorProject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About project
-Welcome to
-College CafeQueria
+## Welcome to College CafeQueria
 An initiative, launched with a motive to eliminate all the doubts regarding college life and academia.

-F aster replies to your doubts
+## Faster replies to your doubts

-O cean of college info
+## Ocean of college info

-R eliable answers to your questions
+## Reliable answers to your questions

-U niversal college discussion platform
+## Universal college discussion platform

-M entors to ask your questions
+## Mentors to ask your questions

 ### Fetures